Tasks performed by engine oil

 The numbers above the oil application range define its SAE (Society of Automotive Engineers) class.
 For multi-grade oils, this covers two grades e.g. 0W-40.
 These specify the operating temperature range for which the oil is best suited.
 The number before the "W" (Winter) indicates how viscous the oil is at low temperatures: the lower the number, the better the oil's fluidity.
 “0W” therefore denotes extremely low-viscosity oil, for use at low temperatures.

 The second part of the viscosity grade (the number awer the "W") indicates how viscous the oil is at high temperatures: the higher the number, the thicker the oil film.
 10 would therefore represent very low-viscosity oil which is specifically designed for cold regions.
 In extremely hot areas, even an oil classed as “60” can be used, as it is highly viscous in its normal state.
 In the 0W-40 example, “40” signifies average viscosity, which guarantees optimum performance even at high temperatures.

 Mobil 1 - The engine oil for your

-Throughout our motorsport history, we’ve tested many engine oils on the race track.
-That’s how we know Mobil 1 offers the optimum engine oil for
+Throughout our motorsport history, we've tested a great many engine oils on the race track.
+That’s how we know Mobil 1 is the optimum oil for